-This post- Siesta Sweater Crochet Pattern- may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Crochet Top Pattern – Siesta Sweater- may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

-This crochet pattern uses the herringbone half double crochet stitch, which you can find a tutorial for HERE.
+This crochet pattern uses the herringbone half double crochet stitch.
 I am a left-handed crocheter.
 If you are a right-handed crocheter the steps will be the same, but you will be working in the opposite direction of the video.

 You can also purchase a full kit, with the pattern and the yarn all in one purchase, at WeCrochet!

 Want to try before you buy?
 Check out my growing list of Free Crochet Patterns!

 Michelle has been crocheting since 2011 and has been designing crochet patterns since 2014!
 She specializes in modern garments and accessories for your handmade wardrobe.
 Michelle has been featured in Happily Hooked Magazine, thehooknooklife.com, wecrochet.com, ourmakerlife.com, and several other websites.
 She is committed to providing the highest quality crochet information and patterns that instill a true feeling of pride, enjoyment, and accomplishment when completing a project.